 What happened to Jessica?

-Apparently, she received the first dose of HPV vaccine on July 16, 2007, with no noticeable side effects.
-On September 17, 2007 she received her second dose, and her only complaint was that her arm hurt.
+Apparently, she received the first dose of the HPV vaccine on July 16, 2007, with no noticeable side effects.
+On September 17, 2007, she received her second dose, and her only complaint was that her arm hurt.
 However, at some point between that shot and October 23, 2007, she started complaining about headaches, tiredness, dizziness.
 According to her mother, she claimed that a spot at the back of her head hurt.
 Note that we don’t know when, exactly that started, and there’s no indication it was immediate.

 A month later she was checked by her regular doctor – who was well aware of the vaccine – who found nothing, and concluded it was from stress.
 Jessica continued an extremely active lifestyle, though she did suffer occasional headaches.
 On February 20, 2008, she got her third dose of Gardasil.
-That day there was no noticeable reactions, but the next day, apparently February 21, she complained that the spot at the back of her head that she had complained about before hurt.
+That day there were no noticeable reactions, but the next day, apparently February 21, she complained that the spot at the back of her head that she had complained about before hurt.

-The next day, February 22, 2008, her parents left the house in the morning, and came back in the afternoon to a nightmare.
+The next day, February 22, 2008, her parents left the house in the morning and came back in the afternoon to a nightmare.
 Their beloved, lovely daughter, healthy just the day before, was lying, dead, on the floor of the bathroom.
 Their world came crashing down.
 Who can fail to sympathize?

 As all humans do, they looked for something to blame.
 According to their story, Jessica’s mother mentioned Gardasil to the troopers who came immediately, and the next day, Jessica’s father googled Gardasil – and the results of their internet search led them to blame the vaccine.
 Basically, this is a case where the parents naturally blamed something close in time to the death, in this case, the vaccine, and their belief was then reaffirmed by an internet search.